dsc-courses/dsc10-2024-fa/syllabus.md

 them, too (though they're all linked at the top of this website).

 {: .warning }
-**Note that we will not be using Canvas this quarter.
-You won't see this course on your Canvas at all.
+**We will not be using Canvas this quarter.
+You won't see this course on your Canvas at all, so don't be alarmed.
 In addition, please do not contact the staff through Canvas – we won't be able to read it!**

 ### Welcome Survey

-Please fill out this short [Welcome Survey](https://forms.gle/Vg48rR7QVy4nZsNw9) at the start of the quarter.
-This is required of all students.
+Please fill out this short [Welcome Survey](https://forms.gle/Q71C5HGCYxYVsMyy6) at the start of the quarter.
+This is required of all students, and you will receive some participation credit for completing it.

 ### Pretest

 DSC 10’s only prerequisite is high school algebra.
 In order to gauge your preparedness for the type of math you’ll see in this class, you should work through the practice problems on this [pretest](https://practice.dsc10.com/pretest/).
-You will not submit this pretest, and it will not be graded, but it will help you identify any gaps in your background knowledge and it will teach you some useful test-taking skills.
-We'll release solutions to the pretest on Wednesday of Week 1.
+This pretest will help you identify any gaps in your background knowledge and it will teach you some useful test-taking skills.

+The pretest will be graded based on honest effort, not on the correctness of your responses.
+You will earn participation credit for completing the pretest to the best of your ability.
+We'll release solutions to the pretest after the due date, and you are highly encouraged to check how you did and learn from it.

 ---

 ## 💬 Communication

-This quarter, we’ll be using Ed as our course message board.
+This quarter, we’ll be using [Ed](https://edstem.org/us/courses/67272/discussion/) as our course message board.

 If you have a question about anything to do with the course — if you’re stuck on a problem, want clarification on the logistics, or just have a general